fommil/fpmortals/manuscript/under-review.md

 -   imported members

-If that fails to find a match, the special scope is searched, which looks for implicit instances inside types and their ancestors, then their companion objects and their ancestors, in order, for the:
+If that fails to find a match, the special scope is searched, which looks for implicit instances inside a type's companion, its package object, outer objects (if nested), and then repeated for ancestors.
+This is performed, in order, for the:

 -   given parameter type
 -   expected parameter type